udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 The relationship between liquidity and the health of the entire industry is like a human blood circulation system and human health.
 Much of what is studied in economics as a whole is actually about how to improve the liquidity of a local system.
 Although trading liquidity is frequently over-estimated, which is referred as "liquidity illusion", a closer look at various industries around us reveals that lack of liquidity is almost always a continuing challenge for all industries.
 Even if we are already satisfied with current liquidity provided by a system, at a higher level and in the future, this liquidity may become inadequate again.
 So in current reality, increasing liquidity is always of importance.

 Liquidity is not a panacea.
 In fact, liquidity itself may also bring system instability and even harm.
 Just like our blood circulation system, smooth blood circulation does not mean that there is no control of blood circulation.
-Therefore controlling and optimizing liquidity throughout the market is actually the second challenge for the industry.
+Therefore, controlling and optimizing liquidity throughout the market is actually the second challenge for asset owners.

 Many industries face a big challenge that asset issuers lack control over liquidity of assets.
-In the past there was no good solution to this problem, but with the advent of distributed ledger technologies we may be able to overcome this challenge for the first time.
+In the past there was no good solution to this problem, but with the advent of distributed ledger technologies we are able to overcome this challenge for the first time.

 This white paper is about an ongoing project referred to "Internet of Assets", which we are trying to make our unique contribution in three main technology areas:

 - Blockchain-based Asset Lifecycle Management
 - Decentralized C2C Exchange for Assets
-- Multi-Chain Technology with focus on privacy, security, scalability and inter blockchain communication
+- Virtual Private Chain Technology that solves sore issues with respect to privacy, security, scalability.

 We believe our highly targeted networks offer an unprecedented new technology platform for a large number of applications that can precipitate a wide range of assets and support businesses to transform into a token-based economy.